No, nomination is FREE.

 All of the data collected from the survey is de-identified so we’re not able to track who has or has not done it.
 For the survey to be complete and included in your total, respondents have to fill out all of the questions.
 Make sure you communicate this to all employees to ensure everyone gets right to the very end (including pressing the submit button on the last page).

-Yes, we’re more than happy to still provide you an innovation survey report.
-These reports will be sent out when the list is released in July.
+Yes, we’re more than happy to still provide you with an innovation survey report.
+These reports will be sent out when the list is released in October.

 If you can’t complete part of your submission in time, you’re still able to enter the competition, however you will have to forfeit your points for that part.
 For reference, each component of the submission is worth the following: